This article was originally published in March 2017. It has been revised to reflect more recent research.

 Prior versions of the DSM did not allow for children to be diagnosed with both autism and attention deficit hyperactivity disorder.
 The DSM-5 allows multiple diagnoses, and most children with developmental delay are routinely screened for autism.

-Autism prevalence has traditionally been highest in white children in the U.S, but this is starting to change.
-African-American and Hispanic children have lower rates of diagnosis because of a lack of access to services.
-Widespread screening has improved detection of autism in these groups, and raised overall prevalence.
+Autism prevalence has traditionally been highest among white children in the U.S, but this is starting to change.
+African-American and Hispanic children are underrepresented in prevalence studies because of missing health and residency records.
+They also have lower rates of diagnosis because of a lack of access to services.
+However, widespread screening has improved detection of autism in these groups, and has raised overall prevalence.

-Is there no real increase in autism rates, then?
+Is there no real increase in autism prevalence, then?

 Awareness and changing criteria probably account for the bulk of the rise in prevalence, but biological factors might also contribute, says Durkin.
 For example, having older parents, particularly an older father, may boost the risk of autism.
 Children born prematurely also are at increased risk of autism, and more premature infants survive now than ever before.